 After all screening assessments have been completed and the subject's eligibility has been confirmed and documented, eligible subjects will be randomized in a ratio of 1:1 to treatment with radium-223 dichloride (Arm A - investigational arm) or placebo (Arm B - control arm).
-All subjects will receive treatment with a single hormonal agent and supportive care as background treatment, as per the local/institutional standard of practice.
+All subjects will receive open-label study treatment with exemestane and everolimus and supportive care as per the local/institutional standard of practice.